Hollywilkerson/learn_command_line_exercises/chapter_11/readme.md

 # Can you move the production.log file in the log directory to slash temp?

+Yes you can, you would just type mv production.log /tmp

+This would now have your production.log file in the /tmp directory

 # You may need to make a log directory in the chapter_11 directory, then create a file